Joan Bakewell: Honours

-In 2017, the charity Humanists UK awarded Bakewell its prize for Humanist of the Year, in recognition of her achievements in broadcasting and services to humanism and other good causes.
-In 2011 she was appointed Baroness Bakewell of Stockport.
+In 2011, she was appointed Baroness Bakewell of Stockport.

 Personal life

 Bakewell's autobiography, The Centre of the Bed, was published in 2003 and concentrates on her experiences as a woman in the male-dominated media industry.
 It also details the extramarital affair Bakewell had with playwright Harold Pinter (between 1962 and 1969), while she was married to Michael Bakewell (the marriage lasted from 1955 to 1972) and Pinter was married to the actress Vivien Merchant.
 The affair was the basis for Pinter's 1978 play Betrayal, adapted in 1983 as a film.
 In 2017, Keeping in Touch, a play first written by Bakewell in 1978 in response to Betrayal, premiered on BBC Radio 4.

 In 1975, she married Jack Emery, a British director, writer and producer for stage, TV and radio, who was 12 years her junior.
 The couple divorced in 2001.
 Bakewell said, "The age difference did matter, but other things mattered more."

+For years, she received poison-pen letters from a stalker obsessed with women in the public eye.
+She appeared on Crimewatch in March 2001 in an appeal to catch the culprit.

 In January 2023, Bakewell announced that she had been diagnosed with colon cancer.